Tiwi Aboriginal Cultural Experience with Flights

 Take a 30 minutes scenic flight to Bathurst Island and enjoy an Aboriginal cultural experience rarely viewed by outsiders.
 It will put a smile on your face and leave you with lasting memories.

 Please note: This Add-on price includes flight to Bathurst Island and return flight back to Darwin.
 Flights must be purchased with Tour at the time of booking.
+Please limit your luggage to a small bag weighing no more than 3Kg.
+Airport transfers are not included.

 Please note: This tour does not include transfers to and from Darwin General Aviation Airport, but can be included at an additional cost.